ddrohan/mobile-app-dev-labs/session1/lab/md/step03.md

 ![](../img/lab01.png)

-Launch Eclipse and create a new Android Project called SayHello (as above) similar to what you did in Step 02.
+Launch Android Studio (if it's not already open) and create a new Android Project called <b>SayHello</b> similar to what you did in Step 02.
 Name your package 'ie.wit' (or accept the default again).
 Accept all the defaults, and it's recommended you select <b>Android 4.4</b> as the launch target platform (but any target will suffice for this particular lab).
 It's also probably a good idea to run the App at this stage, so you can set up your AVD (if you haven't done so already).

 Edit your "strings.xml" file (in your res folder) and replace the current "resources" tag with the following - be careful if you have created an app which contains a 'menu' folder, this also includes associated resources, so don't overwrite those resources, just add our ones at the end.